fredrikburmester/Soundcheck/README.md

 ### Backend
 The backend contains all files for the REST API.
 This is the Flask project.
 To run this you will need to run it inside a virtual enviroment and install all dependencies.

-- Initialize virtual env
+- Install virtualenv: `pip3 install virtualenv --user`
-`python3 -m venv .`
+- Make sure you are in the folder `tddd27`
-- Run virtual enviroment
+- Initialize virtual env: `virtualenv .`
-`source bin/activate`
+- Run virtual enviroment: `source bin/activate`
-- Run `pip install requirements.txt`
+- Run `pip install -r requirements.txt`

 After this you can run the backend with `python3 app.js`